The Debt Box Self Reported Market Capitalization Tops $688.06 Million (DEBT)

-The Debt Box (DEBT) traded 7% higher against the U.S. dollar during the 1-day period ending at 19:00 PM E.T. on December 2nd.
-The Debt Box has a total market capitalization of $688.06 million and $320,964.85 worth of The Debt Box was traded on exchanges in the last 24 hours.
-During the last seven days, The Debt Box has traded 16.6% higher against the U.S. dollar.
-One The Debt Box token can currently be bought for about $7.37 or 0.00018663 BTC on exchanges.
+The Debt Box (DEBT) traded 3.8% higher against the US dollar during the 24 hour period ending at 14:00 PM Eastern on December 6th.
+The Debt Box has a total market cap of $688.06 million and $188,808.04 worth of The Debt Box was traded on exchanges in the last 24 hours.
+Over the last seven days, The Debt Box has traded 28.1% higher against the US dollar.
+One The Debt Box token can now be purchased for approximately $8.22 or 0.00018686 BTC on major cryptocurrency exchanges.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.